carlo088/iac_duke_course/2_CloudVirtualization_Containers_APIs/VM.md

 3. **Important** Set security: be sure to open the ssh port and other useful ports
 4. Get VM up and running (one can access through ssh)
 5. Once finished, don't forget to remove VM to avoid paying

+Other topics:
+- launch a VM on GCP
+- create compute cluster in Azure